-In this article, we delve into the reasons why not all TVs are equipped with a DisplayPort and explore some alternative solutions if you still want to connect your DisplayPort device to a TV.
+In this article, I delve into the reasons why not all TVs are equipped with a DisplayPort and explore some alternative solutions if you still want to connect your DisplayPort device to a TV.

 Why Don’t TVs Have DisplayPort But HDMI Instead?